Anne Neuberger: Career

+In August 2025, she joined the venture capital firm Andreessen Horowitz as a senior advisor.
+In October 2025, The Hoover Institution at Stanford University announced Neuberger as a Distinguished Visiting Fellow.

 Personal life

 Neuberger's grandparents are Holocaust survivors, and her parents were among the passengers on the hijacked Air France flight in 1976, rescued by Israeli commandos in Operation Thunderbolt from Uganda's Entebbe Airport.
 Neuberger is also the founder of a nonprofit organization, Sister to Sister, that serves single Jewish mothers across the United States.
 She serves on the board of Bridging Voice and JDC.